font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-azure.md

 There are two ways to create a Kubernetes cluster using Azure's Container Service:

 1. Using the default `az aks create` command.
 This option is not as flexible but easier to set up.
-For example, you cannot currently specify the version of Kubernetes you would like to use in the deployment using this option.
+For example, you cannot currently specify any version of Kubernetes you would like to use in the deployment using this option.
 2. Using Azure's Container Service Engine.
 This option provides the most flexibility to create a custom Kubernetes cluster, but is not as trivial to